loda-lang/loda-programs/programs/oeis/list0.md

 * [A073636](http://oeis.org/A073636) ([L05 program](073/A073636.asm)): Period 3: repeat [1, 8, 9] ; Digital root of A000578(n) = n^3 for n >= 1.
 * [A073642](http://oeis.org/A073642) ([L11 program](073/A073642.asm)): Replace 2^k in the binary representation of n with k (i.e., if n = 2^a + 2^b + 2^c + ... then a(n) = a + b + c + ...).
 * [A073663](http://oeis.org/A073663) ([L40 program](073/A073663.asm)): Total number of branches of length k (k>=1) in all ordered trees with n+k edges (it is independent of k).
+* [A073675](http://oeis.org/A073675) ([L23 program](073/A073675.asm)): Rearrangement of natural numbers such that a(n) is the smallest proper divisor of n not included earlier but if no such divisor exists then a(n) is the smallest proper multiple of n not included earlier, subject always to the condition that a(n) is not equal to n.
 * [A073717](http://oeis.org/A073717) ([L10 program](073/A073717.asm)): a(n)=T(2n+1), where T(n) are the tribonacci numbers A000073.
 * [A073720](http://oeis.org/A073720) ([L10 program](073/A073720.asm)): Let b(1) = 1, b(k+1) = b(k) - k*trunc(k/b(k)+1), where trunc(x) = floor(x) if x>= 0, trunc(x) = ceiling(x) otherwise.
 Sequence a(n) gives the successive absolute values taken by b(k).
 * [A073724](http://oeis.org/A073724) ([L10 program](073/A073724.asm)): a(n) = (4^(n+1) + 6n + 5)/9.